thegreatshasha/daily_logs/Primary Idea.md

 * Does our actor recognizer work even in the night with infrared cameras?
 * Turn on lights etc in the area, sound alarms
 * For the cloud streaming feature, you can google up on meerkat, periscope etc's tech stack since they have nice
+* Make it smarter by adding focus on key event functionality.
+Restore to normal after key event gone.

 ## Potential Issues
 * How easy is the criminal database to find?
 Might be tougher in a country like India.
 How frequently is it updated?